Help Musicians launched the Pop and Scottish Traditional Music Awards to help music students with the costs of postgraduate study.

 To apply for our Pop Awards, you must complete our online application form.

-Please read the application guidelines for full details on how to apply, the process involved and audition requirements should you be shortlisted.
+Please read the application guidelines for full details on how to apply.

-The deadline for applications is Monday 27 May at 5pm.
+The deadline for applications has been extended to 5pm Wednesday 27 May.
 Any applications submitted after this date will not be accepted.